RYH is great for a host of different conditions

 - passing small, dry, hard or painful stools

 Initial treatment for constipation includes regulating your eating pattern and slowly increasing the fibre in your diet.
-For this reason, this RYH guide has included lots of fibre-rich foods such as:
+For this reason, RYH recipes include lots of fibre-rich foods such as:

 - Wholegrains and soluble-fibre containing foods like oats and brown rice.
 These add moisture and bulk to stools which helps increase their consistency and frequency.
 As a result they become easier to pass.